Custom Generated Client

 umbHttpClient directlyIf you only have a few requests, you can skip client configuration entirely and pass umbHttpClient as the client parameter on each call:

-This uses the backoffice's HTTP client directly for that request instead of the generated client.
+The example above uses the backoffice HTTP client directly instead of the generated client.
 The umbHttpClient already has authentication and the correct base URL configured.

 Fetch API